 for the personal use of the disabled prescribed by the Ordinance on Orthopedic and Other

 Aids of the Croatian Institute for Health Insurance,

 issued daily, other than those containing, overall or in major part ads or advertising,

 |Real Estate Transfer Tax

 Real estate Transfer Tax rate is 3% and is paid by the buyer.

 The tax base is the market value of the property at the time of the tax liability.
 The market value of a property is the price of a real estate that is achieved or can be achieved on the market at the moment of the tax liability.
 Object of taxation is a real estate transaction.
 The real estate transfer is not considered to be the acquisition of real estate for which the value added tax (VAT) is payable.

 By the accession of the Republic of Croatia to the European Union, the area of the Republic of Croatia became a part of a single customs territory of the Union.
 The entry into a single customs territory of the EU means that, as of July 1, 2013, all customs control over entry of goods or trade between Croatia and the other Member States is abolished.
 Trade between domestic goods between persons in different Member States is not considered as imports and is not a subject to customs procedures and supervision.

 The subjects of customs control are the goods brought from countries that are not EU members and which are subjects to customs supervision from the time of its entry.
 These goods require customs-approved treatment or use.
 Implementation of the new Customs Code, according to the EU Regulation 952/2013 started on 1 May 2016.
-Given that the application of the provisions of the Customs Code requires the development of new applications, or refinement of existing applications, Commission Implementing Decision of the Work Programme for the Union Customs Code of April 29, 2014 adopted the program that contains a list of electronic systems that need necessary transitional period that may last till December 31, 2020.
+Given that the application of the provisions of the Customs Code requires the development of new applications, or refinement of existing applications, Commission Implementing Decision of the Work Programme for the Union Customs Code of April 29, 2014 adopted the program that contains a list of electronic systems that need necessary transitional period.

 Ministry of Finance